-Each water bird seen or heard during the monitoring period at each survey area was identified and recorded.
-Terrestrial bird species were generally recorded by presence/absence only, although numbers were recorded for five terrestrial species: pheasant, shining cuckoo, tui, bellbird, and Australian magpie.
+Each water bird seen or heard during the monitoring period at each survey area are identified and recorded.
+Terrestrial bird species were generally recorded by presence/absence only, although numbers have been recorded for seven terrestrial species: pheasant, California quail, kereru, shining cuckoo, tui, bellbird, and Australian magpie.
 Juvenile water birds were recorded separately in three size classes: small, medium, and large.
 These data were entered into a Microsoft Excel spreadsheet held by Wildland Consultants Ltd.